VA Portland Health Care System

 503-220-8262 ext.
 31839

-The Community Living Center (CLC) is one program in the continuum of health care at the VA Portland Health Care System.
+The CLC is one program in the continuum of health care at the VA Portland Health Care System.
 Located on the Vancouver Campus, it is a 76-bed transitional care unit which provides short term skilled transitional care and rehabilitation to Veterans who need skilled nursing care, including subspecialty care, close medical monitoring and rehabilitation services.
 The CLC program emphasizes assisting the chronically ill or disabled Veteran to assume a higher degree of self-sufficiency and self-direction while affirming his or her autonomy and human dignity.
 Skilled nursing, hospice and palliative care is provided on the B and C wings, with comprehensive rehabilitation being provided on E wing.
 Some respite care is also available.

 • Comprehensive Rehabilitation Unit (CRU) (E-Wing)